How to Test Your Golf Cart’s Fuel Pump

 Check the Battery Before You Head Out

-Cold temperatures can affect your battery’s cranking power, especially in a place like South Carolina where below-freezing temperatures aren’t always common.
-Make sure connections are tight and your battery is working as normal before you leave.
+If you are wondering how to store lithium batteries for winter, we have the answer!
+Cold temperatures can affect your battery’s cranking power, especially in South Carolina, where below-freezing temperatures aren’t always common.
+Make sure connections are tight and your battery works as normal before you leave.

 Top Up the Tank